Introduction

 Phenomena and Providence

-Ross takes a mocking tone towards a few references to earthquakes, comets and historical events as if they are essential proof claims.
+Ross takes a mocking tone towards a few (passing) references to earthquakes, comets and historical events as if they are essential proof claims.

 After all, there is a lot to show how Kepler’s Star is associated with the inception of the King James Bible.
-Since God is in control of history, and there are convergencies between “signs and wonders” of Genesis 1 (for example) and God’s outworking in history, this is because God’s will is done and because the Most High does rule.
+Since God is in control of history, and there are convergencies between “signs and wonders” of Genesis 1 (for example) and God’s outworking in history, this is because God’s will really is done and because the Most High really does rule.

 Ross’ labouring of the issue trying to insinuate or create sensationalism is a rhetorical distraction.